kyma-project/kyma/components/function-controller/README.md

 ### Deploying the controller

-Deploy the controller.
-The `make` targets build the Function Controller image, tag it with the value of the **IMG** environment variable, and push it to the remote container registry.
+The following `make` targets build the Function Controller image, tag it to the value of the **IMG** environment variable, and push it to the remote container registry.

 ```bash
 make docker-build